legion-labs/legion/docs/src/setup/programmer.md

 ## Target audience

 The programmer setup is targeted toward people making changes to the engine and the pipeline elements, people writing frontend code and rust code.
+Scripting within the engine doesn't require you to go through the setup process.

 ## Environment setup

+Note that Legion Labs internally uses scoop to install local dependencies and update them, although not a perquisite, it simplifies some of the following steps.

 ### C/C++ and Rust